MarcoMarcoaldi/bashransomvirusprotector/README.md

 Create script for block all Russian IP: ./bashransomvirusprotector.sh -c RU -p "iptables -I INPUT -s " -P " -j REJECT" > script.sh

-You will obtain a simple script that blocks all the connection coming from Russian.
+You will obtain a simple script that blocks all the connection coming from Russia.

-Now launch the script.sh
+Now launch the script.sh and all the iptables command applied.

 **Installation**